The Lerins Islands Travel Guide

 The church and the cloister are the reminders of the medieval era.
 The monks’ residence is not open to tourists.

 The austere church is open for visits.
 The monks allow pilgrims to join them in their retreat and contemplation ranging from two days to one week.

 The wines and liqueurs

 The monks produce highly-prized wine.
 They manually harvest, press, age, and bottle them.
 There are plant-based liqueurs, fruit-based liqueurs, and pomace brandy.

 The churches and chapel

-The vines, lavenders, herbs, olive trees, poppies, and daisies are nature’s alluring attractions that entice every guest.
-It mingles with the scents of rosemary, thyme, and honeysuckle.
-Pine and eucalyptus serve as shades alongside the shore.
+The vines, lavender, herbs, olive trees, poppies, and daisies mingle with the scents of rosemary, thyme, and honeysuckle.
+Pine and eucalyptus give shade alongside the shore.